noriah/vdfedit/README.md

 vdfedit
 ==

-Easy and fast Python Valve Data Format (VDF) Reader and Writer
+Easy and fast Python Valve Data File (VDF) Reader and Writer

 ###What is a VDF?
-A VDF, or Valve Data Format file, is a file that uses Valve's KeyValues format.
+A VDF, or Valve Data File, is a file that uses Valve's KeyValues format.

 https://developer.valvesoftware.com/wiki/KeyValues#File_Format
 ####Valve Files that use the KeyValues format
-* .vdf (Valve Data Format)
+* .vdf (Valve Data File)
 * .acf (Application Cache File)
 * .vmt (Valve Material Type)
 * Some .cfg (Configuration File), Usually those found in Source Engine bin Folder